Neelofar (film)

-Neelofar is an upcoming Pakistani romantic drama film written and directed by Ammar Rasool.
-It stars Fawad Khan, Mahira Khan and Madiha Imam as leads.
+Neelofar (نیلوفر) is a 2025 Pakistani romantic drama film written and directed by Ammar Rasool.
+It stars Mahira Khan and Fawad Khan as a lead pair.
 The film is co-produced by Fawad Khan.
 Neelofer marks the third on-screen collaboration between Fawad Khan and Mahira Khan, following their appearances in Humsafar and The Legend of Maula Jatt.

-Synopsis

-The story follows Neelofar (Mahira Khan), a visually impaired woman who inspires and transforms the life of Mansoor Ali Khan (Fawad Khan), a reserved writer.
-As their friendship deepens, the film explores themes of love, empathy, and the search for meaning beyond physical perception.
+The film was released on 28 November 2025, and received mixed-to-negative reviews with criticism towards its slow pacing, a weak plot, and lack of chemistry between the leads as key flaws.
+It emerged as a box-office failure.